Capturing the Milky Way: Kodachrome Basin by Night

 Need tips on how to take pictures of stars?
 Utah's Kodachrome Basin State Park is the perfect location to put the tips from an award-winning photographer into action.

 The name Kodachrome speaks to a photographer’s mecca.
 And even if Kodachrome film has all-but-disappeared in the digital age, the landscape of Utah’s Kodachrome Basin State Park — and its beckoning night sky — is timeless.
+The park was certified as an official dark sky park in January 2021.

 Tips on how to take pictures of stars: